AlanaMarie/AD5-Stripfiguren/README.md

 - deserialize data with JObject
 - show the deserialized data in the console application

-This Branch is parrallel with step 2 `Deserialize data`
+This Branch is parrallel with step 2 `Deserialize data` of the walkthrough.

 ## Requirements
 - Visual Studio